jsxgraph/jsxgraph_website/src/resources/templates/_math-code.section.md

 [<i class="fa-solid fa-fw fa-lg fa-file-code me-1"></i>HTML template with MathJax](src/html-mathjax.html)

-# HTML template with KaTeX
+# HTML Template with KaTeX

 KaTeX can also be integrated into JSXGraph to display mathematical formulas within labels or texts.
 To use it, include the KaTeX library in your HTML file and enable the useKatex attribute when creating text elements.